sevdecaliskan5/Instagram-Clone/README.md

 Basic social media interactions such as likes, comments, and shares are simulated on the post card.

 Icons and links have been added to allow users to interact easily.

-🔭 Live Demo

-To get a better understanding of how the website works, check out the screen recording below.
-It showcases the responsive design, smooth animations, and interactive features of the page in action.
-Watch the demo to see the project's features in real-time!

 ![Instagram-GoogleChrome2024-11-1313-32-48-ezgif com-video-to-gif-converter](https://github.com/user-attachments/assets/c4817b8b-5b73-4146-badc-03f3bfa2f725)